How To Use

 Once you have identified a suitable candidate, contact the owner or broker representing the owner, to make an initial inquiry.
 The request for a non-disclosure agreement at this point is a reasonable request.
 We have such a form in our Legal Guide.
 Owners usually are concerned about their employees’ reaction to a sale.
-So do not discuss the purpose for your contacts with the owner until authorized to do so.
+So do not discuss the purpose of your contacts with the owner until authorized to do so.
 Consider asking for financial records, including tax returns, market and sale plans, projections and important contracts.
 Involve your professional advisors as needed to review these items.

 The owner may not agree to share some or all of these until satisfied that you are a legitimate prospect to purchase and negotiations have progressed.
 It is important for both parties to be realistic about valuing the business.
-Consider assistance from an appraiser, accountant, banker or other knowledgeable advisor.
+Consider assistance from an appraiser, accountant, banker or other knowledgeable advisors.
 Don’t make the mistake many buyers do: Appraising the value should be based on assets or earnings, but not both.
-Buying the assets enables you to acquire the “engine” for the future earnings.
+Buying the assets enables you to acquire the “engine” for future earnings.
 Don’t “double-count” through a valuation that includes both assets and earnings components.

 Offer and Contract Negotiations